Understanding the Landscape: Smart Bands and Smart Watches Compared

 Growth Predictions for the Smart Band and Smart Watch Industry

-- More people care about their health
+- More people care about health

-- Wearables are working with healthcare systems
+- Wearables work with health systems

-- Sensor technology is getting better
+- Sensor tech is getting better

-- Older adults are starting to use wearables more
+- Older people are using wearables more

 Legal and Regulatory Implications for Wearable Devices